We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Click image to enlarge

-Now we'll continue file recovery and recover files from the damaged logical disk Partition1.
+Now we'll continue file recovery and recover files from the lost logical disk on the Empty Space20 object.

-First you need to have R-Studio scan the partition in order to find which information on the partition remains on the disk.
-When the scan is finished, R-Studio will show you one or several recognized partitions so you can choose the right one and recover files from it as it's been described in the File recovery from an existing logical disk/partition section.
+First, you need to run R-Studio to scan the object and determine which information remains on the disk.
+When the scan is finished, R-Studio will display one or more recognized partitions, so you can choose the correct one and recover files from it, as described in the Copying files from the BitLocker-encrypted system disk section.
+Sometimes there may be no such information, and R-Studio will have to rely only on the found raw files (Scan for Known File Types).

 Scan dialog box